 Urbanization is closely connected with technological and political transformations.
-In the fourth millennium BCE, the Urban Revolution (the term was coined by Childe [1950; 1952]) took place in South Mesopotamia and for the first time in history the urbanized societies had originated (e.g., Adams 1966, 1981; Bernbeck and Pollock 2005: 17; Pollock 2001: 45; Rothman 2004)4.
-Let us point once again that this revolution, built upon the Agrarian Revolution, which spread throughout Mesopotamia and beyond, can be regarded as a multi-dimensional phase transition of the Afroeurasian world-system to a qualitatively new level of complexity.
+In the 4th millennium BCE, the Urban Revolution (the term was coined by Childe [1950, 1952]) took place in South Mesopotamia and for the first time in history the urbanized societies had originated (e.g., Adams 1966,

+1981; Bernbeck and Pollock 2005: 17; Pollock 2001: 45; Rothman 2004).
+Let us once again point that this revolution, built upon the Agrarian Revolution, which spread throughout Mesopotamia and beyond, can be regarded as a multidimensional phase transition of the Afroeurasian world-system to a qualitatively new level of complexity.

 The correlation between urbanization and political processes is beyond doubt.
-The 'urban' pattern of the early state formation was one of the most common.
+The 'urban' pattern of the early state formation was one of the most common ones.
 Urbanization was connected with the concentration of people due to the forced merger of a few settlements, usually under the pressure of military or other threats.
-Such a situation was typical in many regions: in Ancient Greece, Mesopotamia (in particular during the Urban revolution, i.e. in the late fourth and third millennia BCE) (Dyakonov 1983: 110, 2000: 46), as well as in a number of European, Asian and African regions (e.g., in seventeenth-century South-East Madagascar several small states of the Betsileo originated following this pattern [Kottak 1980; Claessen 2002]).
+Such a situation was typical in many regions: in Ancient Greece, Mesopotamia (in particular, during the Urban revolution, i.e. in the late 4th and 3rd millennia BCE) (Dyakonov 1983: 110; 2000: 46), as well as in a number of European, Asian and African regions (e.g., in the 17th-century South-East Madagascar several small states of the Betsileo originated following this pattern [Kottak 1980; Claessen 2002]).
 In Greece this process was called synoikismos.